Exploring the Bear Lake Road Corridor

 Bierstadt Parking Area & Trailhead

 Located on Bear Lake Road approximately 6.8 miles from the junction with Trail Ridge Road is the shuttle stop and trailhead for Bierstadt Lake.
-There is a small parking area and a vault toilet.
+There is a small parking area.

 Bierstadt Lake is a popular hike in the summer and fall, featuring scenic mountain views and Aspen trees.
 Many hikers prefer to begin this hike at the Bear Lake Trailhead and hike downhill to the Bierstadt Lake Trailhead.
 This hike can be a loop hike by then boarding the park's shuttle and returning to either Park & Ride or the Bear Lake Parking Area.